gentoo-mirror/menelkir/README.rst

 If you are using this repository, please report any issues direct to me or using the gitlab issue tracker.

-Make sure you read the TODO file, since there's some ebuilds here that doesn't work and needs a proper fix.
+Make sure you read the profiles/package.mask  file, since there's some ebuilds here that doesn't work and needs a proper fix.
+All help are welcome.

 =============
 How to donate